 For example, you could leverage NPS surveys to assess customer satisfaction of a specific feature, then tie that into the usage statistics.

 In this way, you could measure both raw usage metrics and customer satisfaction.
-Usually, it’s just the former, so having that additional customer experience insight can be very valuable for guiding future product development.
+Usually, it’s just the former, so having additional customer experience insight can be valuable for guiding future product development.

 The best part?